 wearing unsuitable glasses or contact lenses

-An eye exam can quickly identify whether the tic is related to eye health or vision correction.
+An eye exam can quickly identify whether the twitch is related to eye health or visual correction.

 When should you see an ophthalmologist?

-Although eye tics are benign in most cases, it is recommended that you consult a specialist if:
+Although eye twitching is, in most cases, benign, it is recommended to consult a specialist if:

 -